Sinking of Prince of Wales and Repulse: The Japanese air attack

 At 00:50 that same morning, 10 December, Phillips had received a report from Palliser of Japanese landings at Kuantan, on the east coast of Malaya, halfway between Singapore and Kota Bharu; Phillips headed in that general direction, without however signalling Palliser his intentions (which would have revealed his position).
 Palliser failed to anticipate this and request air cover over Kuantan from Sembawang's Buffalo fighters.
-As it turned out, not until a radio message was sent by Repulse an hour after the first Japanese attack were RAF aircraft dispatched.
+As it turned out, RAF aircraft were not dispatched until an hour after the first Japanese attack when a radio message was sent by Repulse.
 At 05:15, objects were spotted on the horizon; thinking they were the invasion force, Force Z turned towards them.
 It turned out to be a trawler towing barges.
 At 06:30, Repulse reported seeing an aircraft shadowing the ships.
 At 07:18, Prince of Wales catapulted off a Supermarine Walrus reconnaissance aircraft; it flew to Kuantan, saw nothing, reported back to Prince of Wales, and flew to Singapore.

 Express was sent to investigate the area, but found nothing.
 Phillips was unaware that a large force of Japanese land-based bombers were looking for his ships, but, not having anticipated his detour to Kuantan, were searching much farther south.
 At around 10:00 Tenedos, having been detached from the main force the previous day and now about 140 mi southeast of Force Z, began signalling that she was being attacked by Japanese aircraft.
-The attack was carried out by nine Mitsubishi G3M 'Nell' twin-engine medium bombers from the Genzan Air Corps, 22nd Air Flotilla, based at Saigon, each armed with one 500 kg (1,100 lb) armour-piercing bomb.
+The attack was carried out by nine Mitsubishi G3M 'Nell' twin-engine bombers from the Genzan Air Group, each armed with one 500 kg (1,100 lb) armour-piercing bomb.
 They mistook the destroyer for a battleship and wasted their ordnance without scoring a hit.
 At 10:15, a scout plane to the north of most of the Japanese aircraft piloted by Ensign Masato Hoashi spotted Force Z and sent out a message detailing their exact position.

 The remaining Japanese planes converged upon the retreating British task force.
 The planes had spread out to search for the British warships, so they arrived over the target in small groups.
 With fuel running short, the Japanese attacked as they arrived rather than forming into a large force for a co-ordinated strike.
-The first wave of Japanese planes, comprising eight Nell bombers from the Mihoro Air Corps, attacked at 11:13, concentrating solely on Repulse.
-Besides seven near misses by 250 kg (550 lb) bombs, they scored just one hit, which penetrated the hangar and the upper deck and exploded in the marine mess area.
+The first wave was eight Nell bombers from the Mihoro Air Corps with 250 kg (550 lb) bombs, who attacked at 11:13, concentrating solely on Repulse.
+Besides seven near misses they scored just one hit, which penetrated the hangar and the upper deck and exploded in the marine mess area.
 The bomb caused no serious damage and relatively few casualties, and Repulse continued on at 25 kts (46 km/h, 29 mph), still in fighting trim.
 Five of the eight bombers were damaged by anti-aircraft fire, and two were forced to return to base.